Ctrl+Alt+Del (webcomic): Analog and D+Pad

 Analog and D+Pad is a comic book created in 2007 written by Tim Buckley with art by Zack Finfrock.
 It is based on Ctrl+Alt+Del but is set in a parallel universe where Ctrl+Alt+Del main characters Ethan and Lucas are the superheroes Analog and D+Pad.
 Currently two issues have been published, the second in April 2008.

 Other publishing

 Ctrl+Alt+Del is a featured comic on Game Revolution.
 Twelve issues of the City of Heroes comic book featured a comic strip by Ctrl+Alt+Del creator Tim Buckley, called Underwear on the Outside.
 EQuinox, the official EverQuest 2 magazine, includes Ctrl+Alt+Del comic strips.
 In 2007, Ctrl+Alt+Del partnered with 2K Games/Firaxis Games to produce a series of comics for Sid Meier's Civilization Daydreams.

 Reception

-In 2004 and 2005, Ctrl+Alt+Del was nominated for the Web Cartoonist's Choice Awards Outstanding Gaming Comic award, and in 2005 it was nominated for Outstanding Comic.
+In 2004 and 2005, Ctrl+Alt+Del was nominated for the Web Cartoonists' Choice Awards Outstanding Gaming Comic award, and in 2005 it was nominated for Outstanding Comic.
 By December 2005, the webcomic was attracting an audience of over 300,000 readers each day, which led to "robust" merchandising sales.